 - 4. The Return of Canvass Form is complete.
 All ED Inspectors MUST sign the front of both forms. - 5.
 Empty the Affidavit Ballots Only envelope (Large "A") and count the number of sealed envelopes. - Enter the number of Ballot envelopes on the front of the Large "A" envelope - Fill in information at top of envelope. - Put all the Ballot envelopes back in the Large "A" envelope, and seal with white paper seal.
-Set the envelope aside. - Follow procedures from Step 5 for Poll WorkerSpecial Ballot and Absentee Ballot Return Envelope.
+Set the envelope aside. - 6.
+Place used ballot packages into the Partially Used Ballot Package envelope and seal with a white paper seal.
+Set the envelope aside.